RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/first_proof.md

 Here the already in the library defined macros _IND\_CPA\_sym\_enc_ and _SUF\_CMA\_det\_mac_ are expanded.
 For a better understanding we will discuss the technical side with the example of the _IND\_CPA\_sym\_enc_ marco.

-First, let us inspect the meaning of the parameters of this macro.
+First, let us inspect the meaning of the arguments of this macro.

 1. type of keys
 2. type of plaintexts